datacoda/docker-vhabot/README.md

 ### Data Volumes

+The container uses /var/lib/vhabot as a mounted volume.

 The bot stores runtime user-defined configuration in `/var/lib/vhabot/config.d`.
-You can mount this as a volume for persistence.

-A cache directory `/var/lib/vhabot/xmlcache` is also set as a volume.
+A cache directory `/var/lib/vhabot/xmlcache` is also set.

 ### Build Notes